ajkavanagh/vimwiki-publishing-system/docs/04-How_pandoc-is-used.md

-Thus Pandoc conversion is performed with an AST filter to find and convert the links, and then to re-write the links according the the slugs help in the `SourcePageHeader` objects.
+Thus Pandoc conversion is performed with an AST filter to find and convert the links, and then to re-write the links according the the slugs help in the `SourcePageContext` objects.
 The tricky bit is the AST filter.

 Also, it will be run with `runPure` as we don't want to run it in `IO`.
 This means we need to do all the file and IO handling ourselves.
 But that's okay,